microsoft/acceleratoRs/GalaxyClassificationWorkflow/README.md

 # Galaxy classification: a data science workflow with Microsoft R Server 9

 This is the repo for the data science workflow demo presented at Microsoft Ignite 2017.
+This demo showcases a number of features released as part of Microsoft R Server 9, combined into an example workflow for classifying galaxy images:
+* MicrosoftML, a powerful package for machine learning
+* Easy deployment of models using SQL Server R Services
+* Creating web service APIs with R Server Operationalisation (previously known as DeployR)

-You can see a video of the presentation on [Channel 9](https://channel9.msdn.com/events/Ignite/Australia-2017/DA334).
+You can see a video of the presentation on [Channel 9](https://channel9.msdn.com/events/Ignite/Australia-2017/DA334), and the slide deck itself is at [docs/galaxy-ignite.pptx](docs/galaxy-ignite.pptx).

 The original data for the demo was obtained from the Sloan Digital Sky Survey (http://www.sdss.org).
+See [cite.md](cite.md) for a list of acknowledgements and citations.
 To avoid spamming the SDSS website, the data has been copied to Azure blob storage.

 ## Setup and configuration

-This demo assumes that you have already setup SQL Server R Services and R Server Operationalisation (previously known as DeployR).
+This demo assumes that you have access to a SQL Server instance, and have already setup SQL Server R Services and R Server Operationalisation.
 For more information about these, see the following MSDN pages:

 * [Setting up SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt696069.aspx)
 * [Configuring R Server for Operationalisation](https://msdn.microsoft.com/en-us/microsoft-r/operationalize/configuration-initial)

-The `rxNeuralNet` function can use GPU acceleration to fit models.
-To enable this, see the help for `rxNeuralNet`.
-In a nutshell, you have to install the NVidia [CUDA Toolkit 6.5](https://developer.nvidia.com/cuda-toolkit-65) and [cuDNN v2 Library](https://developer.nvidia.com/rdp/cudnn-archive), and then copy some .dlls to the MicrosoftML libs directory.
+The MicrosoftML package can use GPU acceleration to fit neural network models.
+To enable this, see the help for `MicrosoftML::rxNeuralNet`.
+In a nutshell, you install the NVidia [CUDA Toolkit 6.5](https://developer.nvidia.com/cuda-toolkit-65) and [cuDNN v2 Library](https://developer.nvidia.com/rdp/cudnn-archive), and then copy some .dlls to the MicrosoftML mxLibs directory.
 Currently only CUDA acceleration is supported.

-You'll also need the following R packages installed, other than those that come with R Server: dplyr, imager, shiny, shinyjs, RMLtools.
+You'll also need the following R packages installed, other than those that come with R Server: dplyr, imager, purrr, shiny, shinyjs, RMLtools.
 All of these are available on CRAN, except for RMLtools which is on Github.
 You can install this package using devtools:

     install.packages("devtools")
     devtools::install_github("andrie/RMLtools")

 The script `code/settings.R` is used to set some configuration options.
 It will read two additional files which you should put into the `code` directory:

-* `deployDbConnStr.txt` containing the ODBC connection string for SQL Server.
+* `deployDbConnStr.txt` containing the ODBC connection string for your SQL Server instance.
 * `deployCred.txt` containing your RServe login credentials (for R Server operationalisation).

 You should also edit `settings.R` to set the paths where you want the raw and processed galaxy images saved.
 The image files total about 2.4GB after processing, so make sure you point this to a location that has enough space.